Topological phase transition of deformed ${\mathbb Z}_3$ toric code: Phase Diagram of Deformed Toric Code

 \subsubsection{Emergent $U(1)$ 1-Form Symmetry and Hilbert Space Fragmentation}

-At the critical point $\exp(\beta_z) = 0$, the loop weight dominates in the deformed wavefunction $|\tilde{\Psi}(\beta_z \to -\infty)\rangle$, and configurations containing at least one unoccupied link ($|0\rangle$) are eliminated, leaving only fully packed configurations.
-These remaining configurations map to the 6-vertex model by associating $|1\rangle$ and $|2\rangle$ states with up (right) and down (left) arrows, respectively.
+At the AFM critical endpoint $\beta_z\to-\infty$ (equivalently $t_z=-1$ and $e^{\beta}=0$), the loop weight dominates in the deformed wavefunction $|\tilde{\Psi}(\beta_z \to -\infty)\rangle$, and configurations containing at least one unoccupied link ($|0\rangle$) are eliminated, leaving only fully packed configurations.
+These remaining configurations map to the 6-vertex model by associating $|1\rangle$ and $|2\rangle$ states with right (down) and left (up) arrows, respectively.
 At this point, all vertices in every configuration satisfy the ``two-in-two-out" condition, making it equivalent to the square-ice model.

 Configurations with plaquettes featuring clockwise or counterclockwise arrow arrangements are flippable, meaning they can transition to another configuration by flipping the direction of arrows in that plaquette using $b_p$ or $b_p^2$.
 Conversely, plaquettes where the arrows fail to form a closed cycle are unflippable.